 M/s.
 India Rating and Research Private Limited (Ind-Ra) has assigned a long-term issuer rating of 'IND AA-'.
 The Outlook is stable.
 The instrument-wise rating is as follows:

-- "IND AA-/Stable/IND A1+" for the fund based working capital facilities. - "IND AA-/Stable/IND A1+" for the non-fund based working capital facilities. - "IND AA-/Stable" for the Term Loan.
+- "IND AA-/Stable" for the Term Loan. - "IND AA-/Stable/IND A1+" for the fund based working capital facilities. - "IND AA-/Stable/IND A1+" for the non-fund based working capital facilities.

 6. DIVIDEND